PacificBiosciences/pb-assembly/README.md

 alternative pathways in the assembly graph whereas at high levels of heterozygosity the haplotype phases assemble into distinct primary assembly graphs.

-The *FALCON_unzip* add-on module to the FALCON pipeline is an attempt to leverage the heterozygous SNP information to phase the medium level heterozygosity regions of the genome.
+The *FALCON_Unzip* add-on module to the FALCON pipeline is an attempt to leverage the heterozygous SNP information to phase the medium level heterozygosity regions of the genome.
 Low heterozygosity regions have insufficient SNP density for phasing, while high heterozygosity regions will likely have already been assembled as distinct haplotypes in the primary contigs.

-FALCON_unzip yields two fasta files.
+FALCON_Unzip yields two fasta files.
 One containing primary contigs, and one containing haplotigs.
 The primary contigs fasta file is the main output that most people consider first and should consist of the majority of your genome.
 Primary contigs are considered *partially-phased*.
 What this means is that even after the unzipping process, certain regions with insufficient SNP density are unable to be phased and are thus represented as *collapsed haplotypes*.
 The presence of these regions of low heterozygosity makes it impossible to maintain phase across the entire primary contig.
-Thus primary contigs may contain phase-switches between unzipped regions.
-The haplotigs file will consist of the unzippapble or phaseable regions of the genome and are considered fully phased.
+Therefore, primary contigs may contain phase-switches between unzipped regions.
+The haplotigs file will consist of regions of the genome that are able to be unzipped or phased and are considered *fully phased*.
 This means there should be no phase switching within a haplotig and each haplotig should represent only one phase.
-See this figure for reference:
+See this figure for
+reference:

 <h1 align="center"><img width="600px" src="img/phaseswitch.png" alt="Phase switch" /></h1>